1983 Notre Dame Fighting Irish football team: USC

+Liberty Bowl

 Notre Dame was invited to the Liberty Bowl where they faced Boston College and their prized quarterback Doug Flutie.
 Boston College scored first on a 13-yard touchdown pass but missed the extra point.
 Notre Dame came back as Allen Pinkett and Chris Smith each rushed for 100-plus yards, while Pinkett scored two touchdowns as Notre Dame beat Boston College, 19–18, to win their first bowl game since the 1979 Cotton Bowl.